Kidnapping, Caucasian Style!: Plot

 The plot as a whole repeats the story of the original comedy: journalist Shurik arrives in the Caucasus in order to study local culture and folklore, the ancient customs and traditions of the people in this region.
 Per chance he meets and befriends a girl in a mountainous town, the beauty Nina, which the gouvernor, wealthy and powerful local Saakhov, is planning to marry — if not willingly then by force.
-Using the gullible journalist as a strawman, Saakhov and his henchmen (the "Coward", the "Fool", and the "Pro", a trio of comic antiheros) are able to kidnap Nina, all seems to work according to plan.
+Using the gullible journalist as a strawman, Saakhov and his henchmen (Coward, Fool, and Pro, a trio of comic antiheros) are able to kidnap Nina, all seems to work according to plan.
 But realizing that he had been deceived, Shurik, who fell for Nina, rushes to rescue his beloved one, for a happy ending.

 Nevertheless, in the new version of the film there are some differences from the original.
 For example, Nina is falling in love with Shurik not by coincidence, but when fate has it that they repeatedly are clashing together, and both come closer to each other from the very beginning of the film.
 Also, the ending of the story was changed.